totem-tech/documentation/information/overview-xtx-3.md

+> **We are aware that there are a number of scam crypto projects claiming to be Totem.
+These scammers have no code repositories or have issued a smart contract scam tokens using our Totem brand.
+Please check the Polkadot community forums to ensure you are communicating with the genuine Totem Team.**

 # How is XTX valued as a Unit of Account?

 > **XTX has an exchange rate that is derived from a very large basket of assets.**